 Finally, while they are not the subject of this revenue ruling, it should be noted that exchanges of accommodations between two individuals are also subject to the sales tax on accommodations when such accommodations are furnished in South Carolina.
-In other words, if Mr. Smith allows Mr. Jones to stay one week at his home on the beach in Garden City, SC if Mr. Jones allows him to stay one week at his home in Florida, then Mr. Smith is liable for the sales tax on accommodations for the accommodations furnished in South Carolina to Mr. Jones.
-The basis for the sales tax on the accommodations furnished in South Carolina would be the weekly rental value of the accommodations furnished.
+In other words, if Mr. Smith allows Mr. Jones to stay one week at his home on the beach in Garden City, SC if Mr. Jones allows him to stay one week at his home in Florida, then Mr. Smith is liable for the sales tax on accommodations for the accommodations furnished in South

-1All real estate agents, brokers and listing services furnishing accommodations to transients are retailers; and therefore, are required to be licensed and must remit the sales tax on such accommodations.
+&lt;sup>1All real estate agents, brokers and listing services furnishing accommodations to transients are retailers; and therefore, are required to be licensed and must remit the sales tax on such accommodations.
 The exchange company in this example is no different than the real estate companies along the coast that rent for money condominiums and homes owned by others.